jaskfla/lai.nz/src/collections.md

 permalink: collections.html
 ---

-I keep lists of things.
-Here’s my list of ’em.
+I love a good list, so here’s a list of ’em.
+(Naturally.)

 Some neat conveniences in macOS: